 - Seek hands-on activities to keep children involved.

-- Be sure to check out the Marketplace (located in front of the Smithsonian's Freer Gallery of Art) where you can find merchandise produced by festival artisans and related books and CDs.
+- Be sure to check out the Marketplace (located in front of the Smithsonian's National Museum of American History facing the Mall) where you can find merchandise produced by festival artisans and related books and CDs.

 2014 Smithsonian Folklife Festival Program